 SD-WANs provide organizations with an end-to-end view of the entire WAN, and the ability to prioritize network traffic over different connections.
 SD-WAN measures traffic and selects the best route for each data packet in real-time.

 With SD-WAN, organizations can connect all of their offices to a central network in the cloud, which can increase control and flexibility.

 Overall, traditional WANs running over MPLS offer great Quality of Service (QoS), since they avoid packet loss by virtually isolating packets.
 Most of the time, this is run over one carrier-grade circuit connection.
 One thing to keep in mind though is that MPLS bandwidth like this is typically more expensive.

 Research reveals that internet costs can be reduced with SD-WAN.
-This is due to the fact that you don’t have to pay as much to upgrade your bandwidth, along with the ability to cost-effectively mix and match network links, according to the content type and priority.
+This is due to the fact that you don’t have to pay as much to upgrade your bandwidth, along with the ability to mix and match network links in a cost-effective manner, according to the content type and priority.
 SD-WAN can run on 4G LTE and internet broadband, which is typically less expensive than service delivered via an MPLS network.

 SD-WAN allows you to send your most important data traffic over the best network link, along with dozens of application prioritization options.
 This leads to little or no latency and packet loss.
 Additionally, if an outage occurs, your traffic is switched over to another connection instantly.

-Traditional WAN is also considered secure.
+Traditional WAN is considered quite secure.
 Over an MPLS connection, packets that are sent are private, and can only be seen by the destined MPLS connection, allowing site-to-site secure communication.